duydao/Text-Pastry/README.md

 # Text Pastry #

-_Text Pastry_ is a plugin for [Sublime Text 2 &amp; 3](http://www.sublimetext.com/) that will give you the necessary tools to insert a bunch of text, a list of numbers or generated UUIDs into your selected locations.
+_Text Pastry_ is a plugin for [Sublime Text](http://www.sublimetext.com/) that will give you the necessary tools to insert or paste a bunch of text, a range of numbers or generated UUIDs into your selected locations.

-Ever wanted to paste five lines into five other locations at once? _Text Pastry_ can help you out!
+Ever wanted to paste incrementing numbers or five lines from your clipboard into five different locations at once? _Text Pastry_ can help you out!

 ## What's new ##
+- v1.3.4: Fixed for Sublime Text 3 - Thanks [@forcey](https://github.com/forcey)
 - v1.3.3: New commands: \r(regexp) and \r regex
 - v1.3.2: Bugfix release